DamianK/php-stripe/README.md

 ==================

 NOTE: This is a fork of the original PHP-Stripe library by @bcessa (Ben Cessa <ben@pixative.com>), modified by me to work on my heavily modified codeigniter and with little updates.
+I HAVE NOT UPDATED THIS REPO IN A WHILE SO IT MIGHT NOT WORK WITH CURRENT CODEIGNITER.

 This is the original README: